rsyncOSX/RsyncOSXdocs/content/post/Severaltasks.md

-title =  "Execute several tasks" tags = ["several tasks"] categories = ["synchronize"] description = "How to execute several synchronize tasks." lastmod = "2020-12-13"
+title =  "Execute several tasks" tags = ["several tasks"] categories = ["synchronize"] lastmod = "2020-12-13"
 +++
 There are three options for executing several synchronize tasks.
 The three toolbar buttons are: